 Wet cupping involves puncturing the skin before your treatment.
 When the cup is applied, and the skin is drawn up, a small amount of blood may flow from the puncture site, which is believed to help remove harmful substances and toxins from the body, as well as promote circulation.

 Sliding cupping is when the cups are applied to skin that has a lotion applied on it as well.
 The lotion provides a slick consistency and allows the cup to move across the fleshy areas of your body, providing a massage-like experience.

 Stationary cups are left in place for five to 10 minutes, and several cups can be put in place simultaneously.

-While cupping is considered relatively safe (especially air cupping, which does not include the risk of fire), it can cause some swelling and bruising on the skin.
+While cupping is considered relatively safe (especially air cupping, which does not include the risk of burns), it can cause some swelling and bruising on the skin.
 As the skin under a cup is drawn up, the blood vessels at the surface of the skin expand.
 This may result in small, circular bruises on the areas where the cups were applied.
 These bruises are usually painless and disappear within a few days of treatment.

-In addition, there are several instances where cupping should not be performed.
-Patients with inflamed skin; cases of high fever or convulsions; and patients who bleed easily, are not suitable candidates for cupping.
+There are several instances where cupping should not be performed.
+If you have inflamed skin, high fever or convulsions, or bleed easily, you are not a suitable candidate for cupping.
 Pregnant women should not have cupping on their stomach or lower back.